-PHOTO COURTESY OF FHDA.EDU A rendering of the planned Education Center.
-Construction will begin in 2014; when completed the center will house classrooms, conference rooms and administration offices.
-By Cole Yamamura Staff Writer The Foothill-De Anza Community College District is building a 50,000 square foot education center in Moffett Park with bond money received from Measure C. The center will replace the Onizuka Air Force Station, commonly referred to as the "Blue Cube."
+Vol. 47, No. 4 building a 50,000 square foot education center in Moffett Park with bond money received from Measure C. The center will replace the Onizuka Air Force Station, commonly referred to as the "Blue Cube."
 The cube served as a satellite operations facility for 50 years, but after its closure in 2010, it serves only as a vacant monument.
 The cube will be demolished in the coming months, but several parts will be salvaged and reused in the construction of the new building.
 For example, the blue tiles on the walls of the cube will be recycled into walkway tiles.
-Upon completion of the education center in fall 2016, the Foothill-De Anza District will see boosts in enrollment capacity, adding up to 2,000 students with this new facility.
-Higher enrollment means more funding for programs and services, which will greatly benefit students.
-"It's located in Moffett Park, which is one of Silicon Valley's premiere technology/business parks with tenants including Yahoo, NetApp, Juniper Networks, HP, Microsoft, Bloom Energy" said Becky Bartindale, coordinator of district communications.
-Having such prominent hightech companies as neighbors will give students a unique advantage that could lead to future internship and employment opportunities.
+Upon completion of the education center in fall 2016, the Foothill-De Anza District will see boosts in enrollment capacity, Having such prominent hightech companies as neighbors will give students a unique advantage that could lead to future internship and employment opportunities.
 "New programs will include quality assurance, mobile apps, a networking training center, cyber security, digital design, computer sciences/technology and energy efficiency," according to a San Jose Mercury News article.
-The projected cost of demolition, construction and management for the new

-PHOTO COURTESY OF FHDA.EDU The main building of the former Onizuka Air Force Station, commonly called "the Blue Cube."
-The building will be torn down and partially recycled for the Education Center. education center is \$30 million, which is covered by Measure C funds Measure C provided the Foothill-De Anza District with \$490.8 million to be spent towards various upgrades, repairs, and the Media & Learning Center on the De Anza campus.
-2 CAMPUS EVENTS TRANSFER DAY COLLEGE FAIR Main Quad Transfer Day provides prospective transfer students the opportunity to meet and visit with admissions and outreach representatives from four-year colleges and universities.
-Participants at this annual event include select campuses from California State University and University of California systems, California independent/private and several out-of- THURSDAY, OCTOBER 24 Come early and come with questions you have about the colleges of interest and the application process. state colleges and universities.
+The projected cost of demolition, construction and management for the new PHOTO COURTESY OF FHDA.EDU The main building of the former Onizuka Air Force Station, commonly called "the Blue Cube."
+The building will be torn down and partially recycled for the Education Center. education center is \$30 million, which is covered by Measure C funds. d Measure C provided the v Foothill-De Anza District with \$490.8 million to be spent towards various upgrades, repairs, and the Media & Learning Center on the De Anza campus.
+2 CAMPUS EVENTS Oct.
+21, 2013 THURSDAY, OCTOBER 24 TRANSFER DAY COLLEGE FAIR 10 a.m.

+Main Quad Transfer Day provides prospective transfer students the opportunity to meet and visit with admissions and outreach representatives from four-year colleges and universities.
+Participants at this annual event include select campuses from California State University and University of California systems, California independent/private and several out-ofstate colleges and universities.
+Come early and come with questions you have about the colleges of interest and the application process.
 AT FOOTHILL "KORDA MODA" LUNCHTIME GALLERY TALK Wednesday, October 23 Noon to 1 p.m.
 KCI Gallery Foothill College Photography Instructor Ron Herman will present a lunchtime gallery talk, discussing the images of Korda's most famous model, Norka, to commemorate her 75th birthday on this day.
 The gallery is located adjacent to Lot 4; admission is free and parking is \$3.
-ANNOUNCEMENTS UC/CSU APPLICATION WORKSHOPS: FALL 2014 TRANSFERS Throughout October and November 7 p.m.
+ANNOUNCEMENTS UC/CSU APPLICATION WORKSHOPS : FALL 2014 TRANSFERS Throughout October and November 7 p.m.
 SCS Conference Room, Counseling Center (unless stated otherwise) General guidelines on how to submit the Fall 2014 CSU and/or UC online applications for admission.
 Workshops will include a page-by-page review of the online application systems for the CSU and/or UC.
 Q & A to follow at the end of each session.
 For a list of workshops for the week of October 21, as well as dates for UC Workshops and Personal Statement Workshops, scan the QR Code below with your smartphone: